isc-projects/kea/doc/sphinx/arm/security.rst

     components.

 The three primary Kea daemons (:iscman:`kea-dhcp4`, :iscman:`kea-dhcp6` and :iscman:`kea-dhcp-ddns`) all support a control channel, which is implemented as a UNIX socket.
-The control channel, which opens a UNIX socket, is disabled by default;
+The control channel, which opens a UNIX socket, is disabled by default.

 .. _sec-kea-runtime-security-risk-checking: